Liar (TV series)

 Liar is a British thriller television series created by Harry and Jack Williams, and co-produced by ITV and SundanceTV.
 The series stars Joanne Froggatt and Ioan Gruffudd as two people whose initial attraction leads to far-reaching consequences for them and their friends and families.
 The series premiered on ITV on 11 September 2017, with the first series concluding on 16 October 2017.
-Upon its debut, it received positive reviews, with many critics praising the performances of Froggatt and Gruffudd.
 The programme was renewed for a second and final series, which premiered on 2 March 2020, concluding on 6 April 2020.

 Plot

 Laura Nielson, a smart and capable teacher in the middle of a breakup, is set up on a date with widowed surgeon Andrew Earlham.
 However, the morning after, Laura realises she has been raped.
 When reporting the rape to the police proves fruitless, Laura investigates the incident herself.